bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-tutorial.md

 ## View pre-configured filters

-There are two ways to retrieve the global filters pre-configured on your store: using the Settings API or through the store’s control panel.
+There are two ways to retrieve the global filters pre-configured on your store: using the Settings API or through the store's control panel.
 To retrieve all pre-configured global filters using the API, send a `GET` request to [/v3/settings/search/filters](insert-link-here).

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget-template/createwidgettemplate#requestrunner) // replace link